cloud-bulldozer/benchmark-operator/docs/couchbase.md

 $ kubectl apply -f /path/to/cr.yaml
 ```

+NOTE: Re-applying CR will not rerun the workload, so if you'd like to rerun a CR with same options because the environment
+was updated, please add an empty variable to the CR.
+This will trigger a rerun

 Deploying the above will first result in the Couchbase operator running (along with a catalog container).

 ```bash